-All school rules apply regarding prohibited items on the bus
+All school rules apply regarding prohibited items on the bus (including, use of phones, mp3 players, tobacco, alcoholic beverages, skate boards illegal substances, chemicals, weapons or explosive devices).

-.
 Animals or live insects are not to be brought onto the bus.
 Glass containers are not permitted on the bus.
 Any object (science project, etc) too large to be held in the student's lap will not be transported in the school bus.
 Items small enough to be held in student's lap are subject to the driver's directions.